noiseprotocol/noise_spec/noise.md

  `HandshakeState.Initialize()` must uniquely identify a single handshake pattern for every key it's used with (whether ephemeral key pair, static key pair, or pre-shared key).
-This is because the pattern specifies the role of all `CipherState` calls within a handshake.
-If the same secret key was used in different protocol executions with the same handshake name but a different sequence of `CipherState` calls then bad interactions could occur between the executions.
+This is because the pattern specifies the role of all `cipherstate` calls within a handshake.
+If the same secret key was used in different protocol executions with the same handshake name but a different sequence of `cipherstate` calls then bad interactions could occur between the executions.

 10. Rationale